Performance shirt

 Breathable shirts for men

-The Mandarin collar is of Asian origin, more precisely Chinese.
-It was formerly called the Mandarin collar and was differentiated by the fact that it has no flaps unlike other shirt collars.
-First appearing in the 20th century, the straight collar adorned the "qipao", traditional dresses worn by the king's courtesans.
-It was only when Mao Zedong, former leader of the Chinese Republic, appeared in public in a jacket with a Mandarin collar that it was renamed the Mao collar, gaining all its popularity.
+The Mao collar is of Asian origin and more precisely Chinese.
+It was formerly called the Mandarin collar and was differentiated by the fact that it has no lapels unlike other shirt collars.
+First appearing in the 20th century, the straight collar adorned the "qiuipao", traditional robes worn by the king's courtesans.
+It was only when Mao Zedong, former leader of the Chinese Republic, appeared in public wearing a jacket with a Mandarin collar that it was renamed the Mao collar, gaining all its popularity.

-For decades, the Mandarin collar has been synonymous with simplicity and elegance.
+For decades the Mao collar has been synonymous with simplicity and elegance.
 It can be found in all men's wardrobes.
-Any occasion is good to take the Mandarin collar shirt out of the closet: it is timeless!
+Every occasion is good to take the Mao collar shirt out of the closet: it is timeless!

 The particularities of this shirt

-Without flaps, the Mandarin collar is a simple stand-up collar: the two rounded corner panels do not overlap, so it is worn slightly open.
-The Mandarin collar shirt is a true all-rounder that comes in several high-quality fabrics: poplin, linen, or flannel.
+Having no lapels, the Mao collar is a simple collar stand: the two panels with rounded corners do not overlap, so it is worn slightly open.
+The Mao collar shirt is a true all-rounder found in several fabrics all as high quality as each other: in poplin, linen or even flannel.

-Short collars, such as the Mandarin collar or the officer collar, are highly appreciated for their modernity and flexibility in terms of style.
-Indeed, they fit into both dressed-up and casual looks, allowing these shirts to be worn in both professional and private settings.
-However, while we may agree on their similar stylistic qualities, it's important to know how to differentiate them!
-It's simple: the officer collar has a button allowing it to be completely closed.
+Short collars, like the Mao collar or the officer collar, are highly appreciated for their modernity and flexibility in terms of style.
+Indeed, they fit into both formal and casual looks, which allows these shirts to be worn in professional settings as well as in private life.
+However, while we may agree on their similar stylistic qualities, we still need to know how to differentiate them!
+For this, nothing could be simpler: the officer collar has a button allowing it to be completely closed.

-The stylistic flexibility and casual-chic look of the Mandarin collar shirt should, however, be sufficient on its own, as it cannot be accessorized as desired: the absence of flaps makes it impossible to wear with a tie or a bow tie - unlike the cutaway collar shirt, which is perfectly enhanced with a bow tie.
+The stylistic flexibility and casual-chic appearance of the Mao collar shirt must however be sufficient on its own, because it cannot be accessorized as desired: the absence of lapels makes it impossible to wear with a tie or bow tie - unlike the wing collar shirt, which is perfectly enhanced with a bow tie.

-Do you have a business meeting but don't want to waste time tying a tie?
-The Mandarin collar shirt is the solution!
+You have a business meeting, but you don't want to waste time tying a tie?
+The Mao collar shirt is the solution!
 More exotic and original than the Italian collar, it will be your best choice under a suit jacket to ensure the elegance of your outfit.

-The Mandarin collar shirt has been seen on the streets of France, particularly in Paris, for several years now, thanks to designer Pierre Cardin who popularized this shirt collar in ready-to-wear.
-Discover below our style advice for the Mandarin collar shirt depending on the occasion:
+The Mao collar shirt is everywhere in the streets of France and more particularly in Parisian streets, and has been for several years already, thanks to designer Pierre Cardin who democratized this shirt collar in ready-to-wear.
+Discover below our styling tips for the Mao collar shirt according to the occasion:

-- Going for a weekend in the south of France and want to adopt a chic but casual look in the spirit of the French Riviera?
-The white linen Mandarin collar shirt will be perfect to complete your look!
-Wear it slightly unbuttoned over navy chinos to accentuate its casual side and slip on a pair of loafers.
+- You're going away for a weekend in the south of France and want to adopt a chic but relaxed look in the image of the French Riviera?
+The white linen Mao collar shirt will be perfect to complete your look!
+Wear it slightly unbuttoned over navy blue chinos to accentuate its casual side and slip on a pair of loafers.
 You're ready for a day at sea.
 Don't forget your sunglasses!

-- Still in a casual spirit, let's return to Paris, where you're invited to brunch in the Marais on a sunny Sunday.
-The perfect outfit: a heather gray linen Mandarin collar shirt worn with beige chinos and white city sneakers.
+- Still in a casual spirit, let's return to Paris, you're invited to brunch in the Marais on a sunny Sunday.
+The perfect outfit: a gray melange linen Mao collar shirt worn with beige chinos and white city sneakers.
 Your look will be elegant and relaxed, like a true Parisian!

-- But the Parisian man is also a businessman who travels a lot and likes to feel comfortable in what he wears without neglecting elegance.
-The ideal outfit for a business meeting: cigarette suit pants in which you tuck a white poplin Mandarin collar shirt and over which you slip on your suit jacket.
+- But the Parisian man is also a businessman who travels a lot and likes to feel free in what he wears without neglecting elegance.
+The ideal outfit for a business meeting: slim-fit suit trousers into which you tuck a white poplin Mao collar shirt and over which you put on your suit jacket.
 Add a pair of derby shoes to your feet and the modern businessman look is complete!

 Other categories: poplin shirt, oxford shirt, twill shirt, flannel shirt, striped shirt, houndstooth shirt, checkered shirt, Sea Island shirt, linen shirt